NBC Radio Network: Dissolution into Westwood One

 On August 31, 1998, the combined Mutual/NBC newsroom in Arlington closed, with "Mutual" and "NBC" newscasts originating from CBS Radio News in New York.
 Westwood One then announced the full retirement of the Mutual name and ending of newscast production on April 17, 1999, with "NBC"–branded newscasts produced by CBS restricted to morning drive (ET) on weekdays.
 This curtailing was made as affiliates largely aired "NBC" newscasts in the morning hours.
 Remaining NBC affiliates were offered CNN Radio newscasts at all other times; CNN Radio was also offered as a replacement for former Mutual affiliates.
 The change notably forced WHIZ in Zanesville, Ohio, an NBC affiliate since 1939, to switch to ABC News.

 With only a very small number of affiliates that remained, an end date for production of "NBC"–branded newscasts cannot be determined, but Westwood One continued to promote the "NBC Radio Network" on their corporate website as late as 2004.
 While his show had been rebranded under his name, Bruce Williams left Westwood One in June 2001, effectively ending the NBC Talknet service.
-The last remaining program from the original NBC Radio Network, First Light, became a Westwood One–branded program in 1999 and continued production until July 31, 2022.
+In 1999, the last remaining program from the original NBC Radio Network, First Light, was changed to a Westwood One branded program and continued production until July 31, 2022.